-If the male, colonial and tourist gazes are real, widespread and unnavoidable, then it would not be possible for these pairs of photographs to coexist.
+If the male, colonial and tourist gazes are real, widespread and unavoidable, then it would not be possible for these pairs of photographs to coexist.
 In truth, accusations of the application of harmful gazes can only be attributed to a particular image once the identity and background of the photographer is known: it is entirely in the subjective interpretation of the viewer.
 Once again, that is not to deny that great harm has been inflicted on many groups according to gender, race, ethnicity, location, social standing and many other attributes, it is merely to assert that this cannot necessarily be read into a photograph.
-There are exceptions to this, of course, for example images of violence, be that sexual, social, racial, political or of any other kind will likely evidence bad intent on some part, but while a pornographer is almost certainly manifesting a harmful male gaze, a journalist photographing an iter-racial conflict might well be seeking to end it through publicity.
+There are exceptions to this, of course, for example images of violence, be that sexual, social, racial, political or of any other kind will likely evidence bad intent on some part, but while a pornographer is almost certainly manifesting a harmful male gaze, a journalist photographing an interracial conflict might well be seeking to end it through publicity.

 [26Jan] Writing in 1991, anthologised in 1995, A.D.
 Coleman said of gaze,